keikurono7/JuSay/README.md

 	 - Generate next action JSON for that section
 5. JuSay executes action and optionally continues for up to 5 planning steps.
 6. Status is shown via toast + notification.

+All planning calls are made directly from the app to Groq over HTTPS.

 ## Android App Setup